tangshuang/react-immut/README.md

 }
 ```

+**applyStore**

 In one namespace, you have no idea to operate other namespaces' state, it is isolated.
-To make this namespace work in ReactImmut, you need to apply it into a store by:
+To make this namespace work in ReactImmut, you need to apply it into an isolated shared store by:

 ```js
 import * as Some from './store.js'